 Gained life by faith

-After decades, the faith child was born.
+After decades, the faith child is born.

 Regained life through fire

-trusted his father completely and obeyed even through threat of death.
+He trusted his father completely and obeyed even through threat of death.

 Born by (his father’s) faith